Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 The purpose of this data frame is to have all information about unique speakers in one location, and to be able to compare the total number of utterances per speaker.

 #### 3.3.2 Text Data Frame
-This data frame is organized by unique speaker ID and the utterance number of the file, and includes the following information:
+This data frame is indexed by unique speaker ID and the utterance number of the file, and includes the following information:
 - unique speaker ID
 - utterance number within the file
 - filename